keldin-coding/objectmancy/README.md

 ## Usage

+To include `Objectable`, you may `include Objectmancy` as well for easier consumption.

 ### Objectable

 `Objectmancy::Objectable` is the Module to mixin in order to consume the abilities.
 It works with the cooperation of three methods `.attribute`, `.multiples` and `.initialize`.